Clinical Rotations: Inpatient

 Clinical Rotations: Outpatient

-During the twelve months of inpatient pulmonary consultation time at MHMH and the VAMC, fellows participate in a myriad of procedures, including:
+During the inpatient pulmonary rotations at MHMH and the VAMC and the bronchoscopy rotation, fellows participate in a broad range of procedures, including:

-- Conventional bronchoscopies, with the opportunity to participate in endobronchial ultrasound cases, as well as other highly-specialized interventional procedures, including airway dilatation, Nd-YAG laser vaporization, argon plasma coagulation, and stent placement.
+- Conventional bronchoscopy, including the opportunity to perform endobronchial ultrasound.
+There is also opportunity to participate in other highly-specialized interventional procedures, including navigational bronchoscopy, airway dilatation, Nd-YAG laser vaporization, argon plasma coagulation, PleurX catheter insertion, and stent placement.